Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 17.
 Tree.
 (102-tree)
 create directories welcome, welcome to and welcome to school.

+Task 18.
+Life is a series of commas, not periods
+A command that lists all files and directories of the current directory seperated by commas.

 Task 19.
 File type: School. (school.mgc)
 Create a magic file 'school.mgc'that command file to detect School